unbeGames/noise/README.md

 ## Usage

-You can use this library in your Unity game by using the Package Manager and referencing the package `com.unbegames.noise`.
+You can use this library in your Unity game by using the Package Manager and referencing this package.
+Package Manager -> Add package from git URL... -> https://github.com/unbeGames/noise.git

 ```C#
 namespace MyNamespace